neuronflicker/CTF/UCF/Scripting_GimmeShellcode/README.md

 Send me shellcode, and I'll run it for you!
 ```

-I didn't know anything about shellcode before tacking this challenge.
-I didn't know anything about shellcode, so I used [this webpage](https://nobe4.fr/shellcode-for-by-newbie/) as a basis.
+I didn't know anything about shellcode before tackling this challenge, so I used [this webpage](https://nobe4.fr/shellcode-for-by-newbie/) as a basis for learning.

 First we create our test C program to run any shellcode locally to ensure it works:
 ```c